quantax.sites.Lattice#

 • extent – Number of copies in each basis vector direction.

-• basis_vectos – Basis vectors of the lattice.
+• basis_vectors – Basis vectors of the lattice.
 Should be a 2D array with different rows for different basis vectors.

-• site_offsets – The atom coordinates in the unit cell.
-Set it to None to indicate 1 atom per cell without offest.
+• site_offsets – The site coordinates in the unit cell.
+By default, there is only one site at the origin of the unit cell.
 Otherwise, this should be a 2D array with different rows for different sites in a cell.

 • boundary